Anatomy of the Newborn Skull

 Lambdoid suture.
 This extends across the back of the head.
 Each parietal bone plate meets the occipital bone plate at the lambdoid suture.

 Sutures allow the bones to move during the birth process.
-They act like an expansion joint, allowing the bone to enlarge evenly as the brain grows and the skull expands, resulting in a symmetrically shaped head.
+They act like an expansion joint.
+This allows the bone to enlarge evenly as the brain grows and the skull expands.
+The result is a symmetrically shaped head.
 However, if any of the sutures close too early (fuse prematurely), there may be no growth in that area.
-This may force growth to occur in another area or direction, resulting in an abnormal head shape.
+This may force growth to happen in another area or direction.
+This results in an abnormal head shape.